geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   Your storage needs will depend on the length of the inversion period, size of the inversion domain, and the inversion resolution.
   100GB is generally sufficient for a 1-week inversion (such as for the Permian Basin), and 5 TB will likely be enough for a 1-year inversion.

-  You can always add storage space after your EC2 instance is launched, but it is very difficult to retroactively reduce storage space.
-  It is best to start conservative if you plan to keep the instance for a significant time period (more than a few days).

   Storage costs will typically amount to USD $100 per month per TB of provisioned space.
+  See our advice on `Selecting storage volume size <minimizing-cost-tips.html#selectingStorageSize-label>`_ to help minimize storage fees.

   When your inversion is complete, you can :ref:`copy output data to S3 <s3storage-label>` and :ref:`terminate your EC2 instance <shutdown-label>` to avoid continued storage charges.